 In this episode, we get the opportunity to hear both professional and personal perspectives on the topic of the impact of racial injustice on the provision of behavioral health services in Broward County, Florida.
 Guests on this episode include a mother of two adult sons, a young man who has experience with the mental health system, and a mental health services provider.
-It’s an incredible episode you will not want to miss!

 This podcast episode is sponsored by Broward Behavioral Health Coalition:

 In 2011, the State of Florida’s Department of Children and Families designated the Broward Behavioral Health Coalition, Inc. (BBHC) as Broward’s local Managing Entity.
 BBHC is responsible for the contracting, monitoring, clinical quality oversight and performance improvement of the DCF/State funded behavioral health services.
 BBHC provides a comprehensive system of care for substance use, mental health, and co-occurring disorders for individuals in Broward County.
 As a non-profit organization, BBHC also manages local and national grants to develop evidence-based practices and practice improvement for providers and persons served.
-One Community Partnership is a SAMHSA system of care grant contracted through Broward County government to BBHC.
+One Community Partnership is a SAMHSA system of care grant contracted through the Broward County government to BBHC.
 This podcast is brought to you through these grant dollars.

 For more information on the work of the Broward Behavioral Health Care Coalition, the One Community Partnership, and other resources discussed in this episode of The Optimistic Advocate podcast, please contact: